 No one can deny the difficulties faced by those with disabilities.
-Whether it’s a physical condition or mental disorder, it can be an overwhelming challenge to function – mess less survive – in the world with activity, sense, and movement restrictions, after all.
+Whether it’s a physical condition or mental disorder, it can be an overwhelming challenge to function – mess less survive – in a world with activity, sense, and movement restrictions, after all.
 And in this article, we’ll cover some of the top apps for people with disabilities.

 Fortunately, technology has made it possible for those struggling with their handicaps to keep up with everyone else.
 Captioning solutions and proofreading software are a few examples of technology for students with disabilities.